USPTO 2015–2025 USPTO PatentsView US Corporation

 Alabama Metal Industries Corporation

-USPTO PatentsView assignee record — 43 granted patents across 8 technology areas, active 2019–2025.
-Filing-trend and competitive-moat analysis cross-referenced to USPTO Patent Public Search.
+USPTO PatentsView assignee record - 43 granted patents across 8 technology areas, recorded in grant years 2019–2025.
+Grant-trend analysis is cross-referenced to USPTO Patent Public Search; it does not measure application filings, current R&D, or legal strength.
 Primary class: E04F (FINISHING WORK ON BUILDINGS, e.g. STAIRS, FLOORS).

 43